Why Am I Experiencing Tenderness Around the Wart with Viral Verrucae?

 Tender skin near a wart does not always mean that the wart is worse.
 But it can show that the area around it, like nearby skin or tissue, is involved.
 Here are three ways that might explain why you feel this kind of feeling:

 The body’s defense system works to fight off the HPV virus that is inside the wart.
-As the body’s defense cells show up, the area around the wart can get puffy, red, and feel sore.
+As the body’s defense cells show up, the area around the wart can get puffy, red, and sore.
 This happens because of the virus spreading in the same spot.
 This is part of how the body tries to heal itself, but it can make the area feel more sensitive.

 A viral verruca is not very common, but it can sometimes get a second infection.
 This can happen if you pick at it, touch it to dirty things, or hurt it in some way.
 If the verruca becomes infected, you may see more redness.
 There can be pus, feel more warmth, and have pain that spreads out from it.

-3.Peripheral Nerve Irritation
+3. Peripheral Nerve Irritation

 Chronic verrucae can change how the small sensory nerves work in the dermis.
 When the nerves become too sensitive from repeated stress or from the body’s defense system, they send much stronger pain signals.
 This makes the area feel sharp pain or an aching feeling, even if you put just a little pressure on it.